MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 You'll need to use the Azure Portal in order to set up OpenAI in Chapter 6.

-## Azure OpenAI registration

-OpenAI, which you'll use in Chapter 6, is currently only available to approved enterprise customers and partners.
+**Important**: OpenAI is only available to approved enterprise customers and partners.
 If you're not yet in this group, you must submit a [registration form](https://aka.ms/oai/access).
 [Learn more about the registration process](/legal/cognitive-services/openai/limited-access).

 ## Set things up for Mesh